TechCohort14/TA200-NFAR-Intermediate-Automation/12-objects.md

 The `in` operator returns `true` if the `propertyName` exists in the `objectName`.

-The following example creates an `student` object and uses the `in` operator to check if the `age` and `studentId` properties exist in the object:
+The following example creates a `student` object and uses the `in` operator to check if the `age` and `studentId` properties exist in the object:

 ```js
 let student = {